oauth-wg/oauth-selective-disclosure-jwt/main.md

 #### Other Claims

-The SD-JWT payload typically contains other JWT claims, such as `iss`, `iat`, etc.
+The SD-JWT payload MAY contain other claims and will typically contain other JWT claims, such as `iss`, `iat`, etc.

 ### Example 1 - Flat SD-JWT